wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

     that aren't simple primitive ones.
 If you want to grab a reference to, say, an instance of some class, how do you do it?

-To address those, we have WrenValue.
-A WrenValue is a handle that wraps a reference to an object of any kind&mdash;strings, numbers, instances of classes, collections, whatever.
+To address those, we have WrenHandle.
+A WrenHandle wraps a reference to an object of any kind&mdash;strings, numbers, instances of classes, collections, whatever.

-*(Note: WrenValue will probably be renamed to WrenHandle soon.)*

-You create a WrenValue using this:
+You create a WrenHandle using this:

     :::c
-    WrenValue* wrenGetSlotValue(WrenVM* vm, int slot);
+    WrenHandle* wrenGetSlotHandle(WrenVM* vm, int slot);

-This takes the object stored in the given slot, creates a new WrenValue to wrap it, and returns a pointer to it back to you.
+This takes the object stored in the given slot, creates a new WrenHandle to wrap it, and returns a pointer to it back to you.

 You can send that wrapped object back to Wren by calling:

     :::c
-    void wrenSetSlotValue(WrenVM* vm, int slot, WrenValue* value);
+    void wrenSetSlotHandle(WrenVM* vm, int slot, WrenHandle* handle);

-Note that this doesn't invalidate your WrenValue.
+Note that this doesn't invalidate your WrenHandle.
 You can still keep using it.

-### Retaining and releasing values
+### Retaining and releasing handles

-A WrenValue is an opaque wrapper around an object of any type, but just as important, it's a *persistent* one.
-When Wren gives you a pointer to a WrenValue, it guarantees that that pointer remains valid.
+A WrenHandle is an opaque wrapper around an object of any type, but just as important, it's a *persistent* one.
+When Wren gives you a pointer to a WrenHandle, it guarantees that that pointer remains valid.
 You can keep it around as long as you want.
-Even if a garbage collection occurs, Wren will ensure all of the WrenValues and the objects they wrap are kept safely in memory.
+Even if a garbage collection occurs, Wren will ensure all of the WrenHandles and the objects they wrap are kept safely in memory.

-Internally, Wren keeps a list of all of the WrenValues that have been created.
+Internally, Wren keeps a list of all of the WrenHandles that have been created.
 That way, during garbage collection, it can find them all and make sure their objects aren't freed.

 But what if you don't want it to be kept around any more?
-Since C relies on manual memory management, WrenValue does too.
+Since C relies on manual memory management, WrenHandle does too.
 When you are done with one, you must explicitly release it by calling:

     :::c
-    void wrenReleaseValue(WrenVM* vm, WrenValue* value);
+    void wrenReleaseHandle(WrenVM* vm, WrenHandle* handle);

 This does not immediately delete the wrapped object&mdash;after all, there may be other references to the same object in the program.
-It just invalidates the WrenValue wrapper itself.
+It just invalidates the WrenHandle wrapper itself.
 After you call this, you cannot use that pointer again.

-You must release every WrenValue you've created before shutting down the VM.
+You must release every WrenHandle you've created before shutting down the VM.
 Wren warns you if you don't, since it implies you've probably leaked a resource somewhere.